Sumegh22/Learn-With-Sumegh/core-java-concepts/com.java04.lambda.and.streams/src/notes/lambda-and-stream.md

 Things to note about the above code:

 -   The comparator operation is implemented as a lambda expression.
-Why because Comparator interface also has Single Abstract Method (SAM) compareTo which takes in two arguments it is Like BiPredicate<T,U>
+Why because Comparator interface also has Single Abstract Method (SAM) compareTo which takes in two arguments it is Like Predicate<T>
 -   The compiler is able to infer the type of parameters `x` and `y`.
 It can do so in this case, because `list` was defined as a `String`.
 Since the `process` method states that both the `List` and `Comparator` parameters are of the same type, `T`, then the compiler can infer the `x` and `y` parameters in the lambda expression MUST be a String.
 -   Parameters x and y are still statically typed, the compiler is simplying infering the type.
 -   You can also explicitly state the type as follows: